The Python API¶

 for model_index_index in range(model_indexes_begin, model_indexes_end):

-model_index = learning_data.model_indexes[model_index_index]
+model_index = models_being_learned.model_indexes[model_index_index]

-for boundary_index in range(self.learning_data.boundaries_count):
+for boundary_index in range(self.preprocessed_learning_set.boundaries_count):

-for criterion_index in range(self.learning_data.criteria_count):
+for criterion_index in range(self.preprocessed_learning_set.criteria_count):

-self.learning_data.profile_ranks[model_index][boundary_index][criterion_index] = 0
+self.models_being_learned.low_profile_ranks[model_index][boundary_index][criterion_index] = 0

 Weights optimization strategies must implement .optimize_weights(model_indexes_begin, model_indexes_end)